Pyleks/Milestone-Project-3/README.md

 #### 2. Setting up our files
 At this stage, go back to your IDE, we are now setting everything up for pushing to Heroku.
-1. If the procfile is missing, please preform the following command in your terminal <code>echo web: python3 app.py > Procfile</code>
+1. If the Procfile is missing, please preform the following command in your terminal <code>echo web: python3 app.py > Procfile</code>
 2. If the requirements.txt is missing, please preform the following command in your terminal <code>pip3 freeze > requirements.txt</code>